AdobeDocs/campaign-classic.nl-NL/help/integrations/using/synchronizing-audiences.md

 ![](../../assets/v7-only.svg)

-U kunt een geavanceerde lijst maken met de geavanceerde functies van Campagne v7 en deze lijst direct en in real time delen met Campaign Standard (inclusief extra gegevens), zonder problemen.
+You can build a sophisticated list by using the Campaign v7 advanced features and share this list as an audience directly and in real time with Campaign Standard (including additional data) in a seamless way.
 Uw gebruiker van de Campaign Standard kan dan het publiek in Adobe Campaign Standard verbruiken.

-Complexe gericht gebruiken van extra gegevens die niet in Campaign Standard worden herhaald kan slechts worden bereikt gebruikend Campagne v7.
+Complex targeting involving additional data that are not replicated in Campaign Standard can only be achieved using Campaign v7.

 U kunt lijsten van ontvangers of gegevens ook eenvoudig delen die door een schakelaar zoals de Dynamiek van Microsoft met Campaign Standard komen.